-Kids excited about Disney’s newest movie?
-Channel this excitement by creating a Swimming Letters with Dory Sensory Bag.
+Are kids excited about Disney’s Finding Dory Movie?
+Channel this excitement by creating Swimming Letters with Dory Sensory Bag.

 Learning Objective.
 Recognizing capital letter names and sounds.